Implant Supported Dentures Hackensack, NJ

 A. Within days of undergoing a procedure for implant supported dentures, you will start to feel like your normal self.
 You should be careful to avoid eating anything hard or difficult to chew, like a steak, along with anything sharp, like tortilla chips.
 This type of food can cause further irritation and only serve to prolong your recovery time.
 Instead, focus on eating soft foods that are easy to chew and can be chewed quickly.
 Things like steamed vegetables, yogurt, and warm soup are excellent options.
 If you watch what you eat, take it easy, ice the area, and use ibuprofen, you should feel better within a couple days.
-Since this is a less invasive procedure, the recovery time is much faster than if you were to undergo surgery for traditional dental implants.

 Questions Answered on This Page